ror-community/ror-site/content/events/2023-07-25-ror-community-call.md

 - Time: [3pm UTC](https://dateful.com/eventlink/2730218384)
 - Duration: 1 hour
 - Location: Online
 - Description: The bi-monthly ROR Community calls include updates from the ROR team, opportunities for feedback on proposals for changes to ROR policies and procedures, demonstrations and presentations by ROR users, and more.
+Featured ROR integrators in this call include the Federated Research Data Repository (FRDR) and the Public Knowledge Project / Open Journal Systems (OJS).
+We hear about new funders for ROR, ROR curation activities, progress on version 2.0 of the ROR metadata schema and API, and progress on ROR adoption.
 - Recorded: Yes

 ### Materials